vimalmenon/backend.completeautomate/README.md

   - [ ] Loggers
     - [ ] Send the logs to some common place (AWS Logger)
     - [ ] Improve the logger (Show proper details) - Added to managers (platform, startup, task)
+  - [ ] Remove the unselected Data from Video DB like (Metadata, Thumbnail, ImagePrompt)
+  - [ ] Fix the Image Size for YouTube Thumbnail
+  - [ ] Start multiple tasks in parallel
+  - [ ] `JobData` to show error message
   - [ ] Add playlist details to YouTube Video DB
   - [ ] Remove the deleted Videos
   - [ ] Make a Webpage based on the post